paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 **Discussion about the three models** {numref}`Figure_5_5` presents the differences on the reliability and on the failure rates per model 1, 2, 3, using the example of the Weibull distribution as a wear-out model.

-* Model 1 and model 3 are very close since the constant failure rates used for miscellaneous items are very low regarding the increasing failure rates of any distribution such as Normal or Weibull distribution.
+* Model 1 and model 3 are very close since the constant failure rates used for {term}`miscellaneous items <Miscellaneous item>` are very low regarding the increasing failure rates of any distribution such as Normal or Weibull distribution.
 * Model 2 could be considered as optimistic since it addresses wear-out only after the qualification time.
 * Model 1 appears as the most appropriate, summing the failure rate for {term}`random failures <Random failure>` modelling and the failure rate for Wear-out failure modelling.
 It is recommended to be used except technical arguments support another choice.